isuruwg/certified-kubernetes-administrator-course/docs/09-Networking/06-Pre-requisite-Docker-Networking.md

        valid_lft forever preferred_lft forever
 ```

-## Run the command to create a Docker Container
+## 1.7.
+Run the command to create a Docker Container

 ```
 $ docker run nginx
 ```

-## To list the Network Namespace
+## 1.8.
+To list the Network Namespace

+**Note**: `ip netns` will not show the docker namespaces by default.
+TODO: the lecture mentions some resources to troubleshoot this.

 ```
 $ ip netns